Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_core/ldi-outputs/repository-materialiser.md

 # Repository Materialiser

 The repository materialiser is used to materialise an LDES stream into a triplestore.
-Any triplestore that supports the RDF4J remote repository API can be used..
+Any triplestore that supports the RDF4J remote repository API can be used.